 However, it was a calculated gamble.
-React Native has Facebook behind it, which gave Iodine team reason to believe that this technology is going to be improved further.
+React Native has Facebook behind it, which gave the Iodine team reason to believe that this technology is going to be improved further.
 Moreover, the team was already familiar with React.js, having developed their website frontend with it.

 The gamble has paid off.
-Firstly, React Native turned out to produce high levels of quality and performance.
+First, React Native turned out to produce high levels of quality and performance.
 It allows using the native functions of each device – hence the “native” in the name.

 ‘And when the framework doesn’t provide a component you need, it bends to your will, allowing you to build native components at just the right level of granularity.’